Daily Tarot Draw

 Winter Solstice Tarot

-The Winter Solstice is a quiet hinge between cycles — the longest night giving way to the slow return of light.
-In Tarot, this moment invites inward tending from stillness into renewed purpose.
+The Winter Solstice is a quiet hinge between the seasons.
+It marks the arrival of the longest night, which gives way to the slow return of light.

-I have done a winter solstice Tarot reading for you, using the Heaven and Earth Tarot deck by Jack Sephiroth.
+I’ve done a quick Tarot reading for the winter solstice, using the Heaven and Earth Tarot deck by Jack Sephiroth.

 Winter Solstice 3‑Card Tarot Reading